Mexico Melate is a national lottery game in Mexico.

 Plus, the cheap ticket price, nine prize tiers and two bonus games mean that Mexico Melate offers many chances to win.

-If you’re looking for something new and cheap with a big potential payout, then Mexico Melate could be for you.
+If you’re looking for a new lottery that's cheap and has a big potential payout, then Mexico Melate could be for you.